 Graduate Diploma in Teaching and Learning (Primary)

-The Graduate Diploma in Teaching and Learning (Primary) is for university graduates with a bachelor's degree who wish to become a teacher of children aged between 5-13 years.
-It is a one-year programme which can be studied on-campus or by distance.
+The Graduate Diploma in Teaching and Learning (Primary) is for university graduates with a bachelor's degree who wish to become a primary school teacher.
+There are a number of study options available to students including:

 Typical diploma structure for the Graduate Diploma in Teaching and Learning (Primary)